cralonsobcn/cralonsobcn/README.md

 # About Me
-I'm, Cristian a Junior Cloud/Software Engineer based in Barcelona (Spain) and certified in Kubernetes, Terraform and GCP.
+I'm, Cristian a Junior Cloud/Software Engineer based in Barcelona, Spain and certified in Kubernetes, Terraform and GCP.

 Every new tool, discipline or technology I learn is put to the test in my virtualized environments or personal K8s Homelab.